 Around the time that Tin Brood stopped performing, Joe Dean and I recorded this experimental vocal music.

-In the mid-80s I was in a band in Los Angeles, CA called Tin Brood.
-In around ’84, we were the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
-Now fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
+In 1984 my band Tin Brood was the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
+Fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
 We were both just starting to use multi-track recording software on our computers, having started both of our musical careers in the analog age, though both being very computer literate using computers as graphic designers.
 For recording and mixing, Glenn was using Logic Pro and I was using Pro Tools.
 Somehow in 2009, on different continents, we managed to record this song together.

 I’ve decided to finally put some of my old music up on this website.
 I don’t know why I never have before.
 Hopefully someday I’ll have time to finish my newer recordings or to make new ones.
 Life got extremely complicated a few years ago and recording music had to take a backseat to my other work.